 - Dynamic Host Configuration Protocol (DHCP) starvation: DHCP servers tell a device where it can connect to a network.
 With DHCP starvation, cybercriminals overwhelm the server with fake packets so it redirects devices to different locations, usually ones the malicious actor owns.

-- JavaScript sniffing: JavaScript is a coding language on websites that allow you to input information.
+- JavaScript sniffing: JavaScript is a coding language on websites that allows you to input information.
 With JavaScript sniffing, cybercriminals add code to a website so the website sends them the information instead of sending it to the real website owner.

 3 types of sniffing attacks